MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-uxt-ch6.md

 ---
 title: 6.
 Packaging & deploying to device or emulator
-description: Part 6 of a tutorial to build a simple chess app using Unreal Engine 4 and the Mixed Reality Toolkit UX Tools plugin
+description: Part 6 of 6 in a tutorial series to build a simple chess app using Unreal Engine 4 and the Mixed Reality Toolkit UX Tools plugin
-author: sw5813
+author: hferrone
-ms.author: suwu
+ms.author: v-haferr
 ms.date: 5/5/2020
 ms.topic: article
 ms.localizationpriority: high